GLP-1 Companion · Guides

 The dosing protocol

 The most common mistake is starting at too high a dose.
 Your gut bacteria need time to adjust to increased fiber, especially fermentable fibers like inulin.
+For a detailed walkthrough of the ramp-up process and how to troubleshoot bloating, see our guide to starting fiber without bloating.

 For chicory inulin